truebelief/artemis_treescaling/README.md

 ## 1. Requirement

-You need to have a CUDA-supported GPU with VRAM>8GB.
-Tested with RTX3090.
+Requires a CUDA-compatible GPU with more than 8GB VRAM.
+Tested on an RTX3090.

-If your GPU VRAM is smaller, please consider reducing the parameter in the configuration file, i.e., the voxel numbers per block.
+For GPUs with less VRAM, consider lowering the voxel numbers per block in the configuration file to accommodate.

 **<1.1>** Install python (3.9+)